Dahli Tehsil

 Dahli (ڏاھلي, ڈاہلی) is a taluka of Tharparkar District in Sindh, Pakistan.
-Dahli is one of the seven Talukas of Tharparkar, along with Mithi, Islamkot, Nagarparkar, Chachro, Dahli, Kaloi and Diplo.
+Dahli is one of the seven Talukas of Tharparkar, along with Mithi, Islamkot, Nagarparkar, Chachro, Kaloi and Diplo.

 Khokhropar railway station, also known as Zero Point railway station, is located in the border town of Khokhrapar of this taluka.
 The Thar Express (international passenger train) connects Karachi to Jodhpur through this terminus.